Gary P. Custer

 Consulting Writer

-Jan Worth-Nelson was editor of East Village Magazine from 2015 to the end of 2020, when she stepped down and handed the reins to Managing Editor Tom Travis.
-She continues as consulting editor with husband Ted Nelson.
+Jan Worth was editor of East Village Magazine with able assistance from her husband Ted, from 2015 to the end of 2020, when she handed the reins to the next generation.
+She continues as a contributing writer.

-Jan Worth-Nelson started writing the back-page “Village Life” column 12 years ago after being harassed for years by EVM founder and publisher Gary Custer.
-When he died in January, 2015, she agreed to take on the “jan-of-all-trades” role of EVM editor.
-She is coming full circle.
+Worth started writing the back-page “Village Life” column of EVM in 2007.
+Her 15 years of columns have been collected in book form in That’s My Moon Over Court Street: Dispatches from a Life in Flint.
 A native Ohioan with a journalism degree from Kent State University, she worked as a newspaper reporter in Southern California for five years before joining the U.S. Peace Corps.
-On returning from that assignment in the Kingdom of Tonga, she obtained a master’s of social work from the University of Michigan and came to Flint for a job as a social worker.
-During her seven years in that position, she yielded to a craving to return to her writing roots, and got a master of fine arts in creative writing from Warren Wilson College.
-She moved to the University of Michigan – Flint, where she taught writing for 26 years before retiring in 2013.
-She has lived in Flint since 1981.
-Her stories, essays, and poems have appeared in many magazines – most recently in The MacGuffin, Midwestern Gothic, Belt Magazine, Hypertext, and Happy Anyway: A Flint Anthology.
+On returning from that assignment in the Kingdom of Tonga, she obtained a master’s of social work from the University of Michigan and came to Flint in 1981 for a job as a social worker.
+During her seven years in that position, she returned to writing, obtaining a master of fine arts in creative writing from Warren Wilson College.
+She moved to the University of Michigan – Flint, where she taught writing for 25 years before retiring in 2014.
+Her stories, essays, and poems have appeared in many magazines – including Belt Magazine, Dunes Review, The MacGuffin, and Happy Anyway: A Flint Anthology.
 Her 2006 novel, Night Blind, was a fictionalized account of her Peace Corps years.
-She can be reached at janworth1118@gmail.com.
+A poetry collection, Elegies from the Last Days of the Empire, is due out in January from Kelsay Books.
+She lives in an old house on a tree-lined street in Flint with her husband Ted.

 Ted Nelson